ZhgChg.Li

 Internal Skills and Techniques

-A great analogy I once saw is that techniques like PHP, Laravel, iOS, Swift, SwiftUI, and similar applications have relatively low learning barriers when switching between them.
-However, fundamentals such as algorithms, data structures, and design patterns belong to the core skills.
-Core skills and techniques complement each other, but techniques are easier to learn while core skills are harder to master.
-A person skilled in techniques may not have strong core skills, but someone with strong core skills can quickly learn techniques.
-Therefore, rather than just complementing each other, core skills are the foundation that, combined with techniques, make one invincible.
+A great analogy I once saw is that techniques like PHP, Laravel, iOS, Swift, SwiftUI, and so on are relatively easy to switch between and learn.
+However, the fundamentals such as algorithms, data structures, and design patterns are the core skills.
+These fundamentals and techniques complement each other, but techniques are easier to learn while fundamentals are harder to master.
+Having strong techniques doesn’t guarantee strong fundamentals, but having solid fundamentals allows you to quickly learn new techniques.
+So rather than just complementing each other, fundamentals are the foundation that, combined with techniques, make you unstoppable.

 Find a Learning Method That Suits You

-Based on my previous learning experience, I believe the best way for me to learn Design Patterns is to master a few patterns deeply first; focus on internalizing and flexibly applying them, while developing the intuition to judge which pattern fits which scenario.
-Then, gradually accumulate knowledge of new patterns until fully mastered.
+Based on my previous learning experience, I believe the best way for me to learn Design Patterns is to master a few patterns deeply first; focus on internalizing and flexibly applying them, and develop a sense to judge which pattern fits which scenario.
+Then, gradually accumulate new patterns until I fully grasp them all.
 I think the best approach is to find practical scenarios and learn through application.

 Learning Resources